ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

     from kanapy.packing import packingRoutine
     from kanapy.voxelization import voxelizationRoutine

-The methods for generating particle distribution statistics and outputing Abaqus input file are imported from the ``input_output`` module.
+The methods for generating particle distribution statistics and for outputing the Abaqus input file are imported from the ``input_output`` module.
 The routine for the actual particle packing simulation is imported from the ``packing`` module.
-And the routine for generating hexahedral mesh is imported from ``voxelization`` module.
+And the routine for generating hexahedral mesh is imported from the ``voxelization`` module.

 **Workflow**: The complete process consists of 4 stages: